freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 done
 ```

 It will read the first line of your results into those five variables for you to use in the `do` area.
-When it gets to a new line, it reads the next five words into the variables again.
+When it gets to a new line, it reads the next five words into the variables again and repeats until there are no new lines left.

 #### HINTS